All Episodes

 Hey, Rush.

-Why is it that the liberals always say if we be nice to the terrorists, if we understand them, uh understand their grievances, empathize with them, be nice to them, they'll like us in that same technique as you've been pointing out all morning, no matter how nice we are to the liberals, try to appease their grievances, they'll never like us.
+Why is it that the liberals always say if we be nice to the terrorists, if we understand them, understand their grievances, empathize with them, and be nice to them, they'll like us in that same technique, as you've been pointing out all morning.

 Well, that's an interesting question.

-But I'm gonna I'm gonna do my best.
+But I'm going to do my best.

-As we were discussing earlier, the Republicans are uh uh probably as guilty of this as liberals are in one sense, the Republicans are afraid that if they criticize Obama, that the American people are gonna hate them, that if they shut down the government, even after winning landslide elections, that the American people are going to hate them and call them out.
+That if they shut down the government, even after winning last night elections, that the American people are going to hate them and call them out.

-They're telling women that Republicans hate them, and they're telling Hispanics that Republicans hate them, and anybody else that cares to listen, they will tell them that Republicans hate them.
+And anybody else that cares to listen, they will tell them that Republicans hate them.

-Republicans, rather than react with common sense and say how utterly ridiculous, act on it, and try to do things to prove the Democrats wrong.
+Republicans, rather than react with common sense and say, how utterly ridiculous, act on it and try to do things to prove the Democrats wrong.

 No, we don't hate you.